 Collegiate Entrepreneurs Compete at Statewide InventOR Competition

-College students from 17 higher education institutions across Oregon may be out of school for the summer, but they have one more competition to attend.
-All year, students have built business plans, prototypes and attended pitch coaching sessions.
-They competed locally on their school’s campus during the year and earned the right to represent their college or university at the statewide competition at University of Portland on Friday, June 27.
+Competitors didn’t do this for college credit.
+It was an extracurricular activity about solving a problem and starting a company.
+They competed locally on their school’s campus against their peers during the year and earned the right to represent their college or university at the statewide competition at University of Portland on Friday, June 27, 2025.

 Previous